 Google Assistant works with a variety of robot vacuums.
-We especially love that it’s compatible with robot mops like the iRobot Braava Jet M6, so you never have to mop yourself into a corner again.
-Plus you can ask for cleaning after a spill.
+We especially love that it’s compatible with robot mops like the iRobot Braava Jet M6—you never have to mop yourself into a corner again.
+Plus, you can ask for cleaning after a spill.

 Bathrooms don’t seem like a prominent place to put a smart speaker.
 But there are some surprising ways Google Assistant can streamline these havens of privacy and personal grooming.

 Amazon.com price as of post date.
 Read full disclaimer.

 It’s easy to tell if you left the hairdryer on, but a bit harder with other styling tools—especially if you’re halfway out the door.
 By pairing a smart outlet with Google Assistant, you can cut the power and prevent a fire.

 B. Stock up on toilet paper (and other supplies).

 When supplies run low, you can order more with Google Shopping.
 Now you can focus on your hygiene without shaking out every last drop of shampoo or finding an empty roll of toilet paper after it’s too late.